Jerry Seinfeld

 Jerome Allen Seinfeld (/ˈsaɪnfɛld/ SYNE-feld; born April 29, 1954) is an American stand-up comedian, actor, writer, filmmaker, and television producer specializing in observational comedy.
-Seinfeld gained stardom playing a semi-fictionalized version of himself in the NBC sitcom Seinfeld (1989–1998), which he co-created and wrote with Larry David.
-Seinfeld earned a Golden Globe Award for Best Actor – Television Series Musical or Comedy in 1995.
+Seinfeld gained stardom playing a fictionalized version of himself in the NBC sitcom Seinfeld (1989–1998), which he co-created and wrote with Larry David.
+Seinfeld earned a Golden Globe Award for Best Actor – Television Series Musical or Comedy.
 The show is one of the most acclaimed and popular sitcoms of all time.
 He has since created and produced the reality series The Marriage Ref (2010–2011), and created and hosted the web series Comedians in Cars Getting Coffee (2012–2019), the latter of which earned him three Webby Awards.
 He also co-produced, co-wrote, and starred in the DreamWorks animated film Bee Movie (2007) and the Netflix comedy Unfrosted (2024).

 He has released four standup specials, his first being Stand-Up Confidential (1987), followed by I'm Telling You for the Last Time (1998), Jerry Before Seinfeld (2017) and 23 Hours to Kill (2020).

-Seinfeld has received numerous accolades including a Primetime Emmy Award, a Golden Globe Awards, and three Screen Actors Guild Awards as well as nominations for four Grammy Awards.
+Seinfeld has received numerous accolades including a Primetime Emmy Award, a Golden Globe Award, and three Actor Awards as well as nominations for four Grammy Awards.
 In 2004, Comedy Central named him the 12th-greatest stand-up comedian of all time.
 In 2017, Rolling Stone named him the 7th-greatest stand-up comedian of all time.

 Seinfeld has also written three books starting with SeinLanguage (1993), followed by the children's book Halloween (2002), and the comedic compilation book Is This Anything?
 (2020).
-He is a fan of coffee and automobiles.
 He practices transcendental meditation.
 He is married to author and philanthropist Jessica Seinfeld, with whom he has three children.

 Early life and education

 Jerome Allen Seinfeld was born on April 29, 1954, to a Jewish family in Brooklyn, New York City.
-His father, Kalmen Seinfeld, a sign painter, was from Hungary and collected jokes that he heard while serving in World War II.
-His mother, Betty (née Hosni) and her parents, Selim and Salha Hosni, were Syrian Jews from Aleppo.
+His father, Kalmen Seinfeld, a sign painter, was from Brooklyn and collected jokes that he heard while serving in World War II.
+His mother, Betty (born Hosni) and her parents, Selim and Salha Hosni, were Syrian Jews from Aleppo.
 Their nationality was stated as Turkish when they immigrated in 1917, as Syria was under the Ottoman Empire.
 Seinfeld has an older sister, Carolyn.
 Salha's mother, Garez Dayan, Seinfeld's great-grandmother, was a member of the Dayan rabbinic family, who claim ancestry back to the Medieval Exilarchs, and from the Exilarchs back to the Biblical King David.
 Seinfeld's second cousin is alternative metal musician and actor Evan Seinfeld.

-Seinfeld grew up in Massapequa, in the Nassau County of Long Island and attended Massapequa High School.
+Seinfeld grew up in Massapequa, on Long Island, in Nassau County and attended Massapequa High School.
 At 16, he spent time volunteering in Kibbutz Sa'ar in Israel.
 He attended the State University of New York at Oswego, and transferred after his second year to Queens College of the City University of New York in Flushing, from which he graduated in 1976 with a Bachelor of Arts degree in communications and theater.